a-berg/a-berg/README.md

 I'm Adrian, and I am an engineer from Spain 🇪🇸.
 I currently work at [CiTiUS](https://citius.usc.es/) in machine learning for applications in industrial processes.
-My current line of work is focused in feature selection.

 Always enjoy a good problem.
 Trying to learn as much computer science and math as my brain is capable of 🧠.